lorem-ipsumm/jmu-citations-web/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/00047765-8e6d-4bb2-adf0-ef9816c4ece5/deploy-status)](https://app.netlify.com/sites/jmucitations/deploys)

 ## notice
-Unfortunately the technique (read: exploit) that I was using to view the data has since been patched, so I no longer have access to the data.
+Unfortunately the process that I was using to view the data has since been patched, so I no longer have access to the data.
 It was fun while it lasted!
+I ended up changing the site to show parking citations in Boulder Colorado but that stopped working too.
+Feel free to take a look at the screenshots to see what it was like when it was working.
+I wish I had more pictures of how it looked on desktop but [I was leading people to the site through QR codes](https://github.com/MickNorris/old-wandrland) so the majority of visitors were on their phones.

 ![Alt text](git_assets/demo_small.png?raw=true "Title")